mui/material-ui/docs/src/pages/components/dividers/dividers.md

 ## Vertical Dividers

-You can also render a divider vertically using the `orientation` property.
+You can also render a divider vertically using the `orientation` prop.

 {{"demo": "pages/components/dividers/VerticalDividers.js"}}